Geekya215/DSAA/README.md

 <br>

 ### What is the repo?
-> This repo not only has normal algorithm like dp, greedy, etc. it's also has kinds of
+> This repo not only has normal algorithm. it's also has kinds of
 > trick methods from OJ problem or other website.

 <br>